nlp-uoregon/trankit/README.md

 # NER tagging a Vietnamese input
 vi_output = p.ner('''Cuộc tiêm thử nghiệm tiến hành tại Học viện Quân y, Hà Nội''')
 ```
-In this example, code name `'auto'` is used to initialize a multilingual pipeline in the Auto Mode.
-For more information on the new Auto Mode, please visit [this page](https://trankit.readthedocs.io/en/latest/news.html#auto-mode-for-multilingual-pipelines).
-Note that, the [manual mode](https://trankit.readthedocs.io/en/latest/overview.html#multilingual-usage) can still be used as before.
+In this example, the code name `'auto'` is used to initialize a multilingual pipeline in the Auto Mode.
+For more information, please visit [this page](https://trankit.readthedocs.io/en/latest/news.html#auto-mode-for-multilingual-pipelines).
+Note that, besides the new Auto Mode, the [manual mode](https://trankit.readthedocs.io/en/latest/overview.html#multilingual-usage) can still be used as before.

 #### Building a customized pipeline
 Training customized pipelines is easy with Trankit via the class `TPipeline`.
 Below we show how we can train a token and sentence splitter on customized data.